robertpitt/Google-Plus-javascript-API/readme.md

 ##About
-This library is a javascript library that allows you to access the Google+ API from client side (Websites), it is built to be very lightweight and to keep itself in-sync with google's changes
+This library is a javascript library that allows you to access the Google+ API from client side (Websites) as well as server side (NodeJS), it is built to be very lightweight and to keep itself in-sync with most of google's changes

 ##Prerequisites
 In order for you to use the client library you must first have an API key in order to access the protected resources, follow these instructions in order to get started